elliottevers/pl_mus_label/README.md

 This is the information retrieval component of an ambitious ear training library - it's main function is to estimate high-level musical information such as beat, key centers, chords, bass, melody directly from raw audio.
-Video demos of the project can be seen [here](https://elliottevers.github.io/).

 Remote Debugging: